davidfig/animate/README.md

 <a name="To"></a>

 ## To
+animate any numeric parameter of an object or array of objects

 **Kind**: global class
-**Summary**: animate any numeric parameter of an object or array of objects
 **Examples**: // animate sprite to (20, 20) over 1s using easeInOuTsine, and then reverse the animation new Animate.to(sprite, {x: 20, y: 20}, 1000, {reverse: true, ease: Easing.easeInOutSine});